Siphon880gh/social-media-api/README.md

 Installation
 ---
+1. Run `npm install`.

+2. Open mongod server by running the command `mongod`.

-Run `npm install`.
-You may want to seed some data so you can test out the database by running `npm run seed`.
-Then you can run the API on localhost with `npm start`.
+3. You may want to seed some data so you can test out the database by running `npm run seed`.

+4. Now you can run the API on localhost with `npm start`.
 Open an API test tool to "localhost:3001/api/<API_ENDPOINT>" and change the request method to the appropriate one.
 This can be Insomnia Core or Postman.

-Look into the [Tests](#tests) section for further instructions.
+5. Look into the [Tests](#tests) section for further instructions.
 Once you are satisfied, you can adapt this code to your node project.

 Tests
 ---